-The artwork "TIME" (2018) is playing with humans' perception of the world that surrounds them through concepts of optimism and pessimism.
-It is executed as an interactive digital installation, which merges footages of rural countryside and densely populated urban areas.
-The viewers have full control to decide whether the vision will be calm and harmonic or chaotic and unclear, as they can adjust the character of the scenes and sound in real time.
+The artwork "TIME" (2018) plays with humans' perception of the world that surrounds them through concepts of optimism and pessimism.
+It is executed as an interactive digital installation, which merges footages of rural countryside and populated urban or industrial areas.
+The viewers have full control to decide whether the vision will be calm and harmonic or chaotic and unclear, as they can adjust the character of the scenes and sound in real-time.

 BACKGROUND: The view of the world varies deeply even among individuals who live in the same location and conditions.
 Some see it as a neat place to live in, others as a mess.
-Some recall the past with nostalgia, others look forward the future, yet everyone is stuck at the present.
-The "TIME" combines these, and lets the viewer to take a position – quite literally, as from the Version 2, the installation changes as the audience moves in front of the artwork.
+Some recall the past with nostalgia, while others look forward to the future; everyone is stuck in the present.
+The "TIME" combines these and lets the viewer take a position – quite literally, since Version 2, the installation changes as the audience moves in front of the artwork.

 Screened on a CRT TV, remotely controlled by a custom smartphone app to switch between the scenes and to manipulate the level of distortion.